 Hints and Tips for assessing the Care Certificate in General Practice: During the piloting phase of the Care Certificate, colleagues in general practice put feedback to good use to make a hints and tips guide to assessing some of the standards of the Care Certificate in general practice.
 This may be used as a guide and in addition to the assessment criteria to help you think of scenarios or ways to demonstrate the HCAs understanding in the primary care setting.
 Acknowledging North West London CCG leads for sharing this resource.

-Communication plan template: will help you to structure the publicity and information needed ahead of the launch in April.
+Communication plan template: will help you to structure the publicity and information needed.

 Timeline flow chart: another way to be able to plan with other multidisciplinary teams.